chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 We, or people in general, often have an unfortunate view of God as being a harsh and angry God with only retribution as His focus.
 This section argues the exact opposite of that.
 Jesus will come gently for God’s people.
 He will come in humility with love, patience, and grace to restore God’s people to Himself.

 It makes me cringe how often I fail to show up like this for my sons to restore them in their times of need, rather than with harsh correction.
-Jesus doesn’t scold us with, “if I have to tell you one more time…” Although, my behavior would likely elicit a response like that from me, if I was correcting myself.
+Jesus doesn’t scold us with, “If I have to tell you one more time…” Although, my behavior would likely elicit a response like that from me if I was correcting myself.
 Thank God He is God and I am not.

 Carson elaborated on this section in his sermon ([[Church/Notes from service/2023-11-12-Isaiah - Behold Your God\|my notes)]]:
 > - Who is God’s Servant?